 What are ‘unbundled’ legal services?

-Solicitors are now allowed to ‘unbundle’ their services, which means that they can agree to provide only part of their overall service and not full representation.
+Solicitors are now allowed to ‘unbundle’ their services, which means that they can agree with their client to provide only part of their overall service and not full representation.
 This might mean that they agree only to provide advice and not to prepare paperwork, or represent you in court, or some other combination of services.
 This means that you only pay for the parts of their service that you really need and not the parts you can do yourself, such as gathering information, filing forms or sending letters.
 In the meetings you have with your solicitor, you will have had essential legal advice to decide what goes in the forms you have to submit or letters you have to send, how many copies you have to send and where to send them to.
 You pay as you go along, not in advance of the work that is to be done.
 You buy exactly what services you need and don’t pay more than you have to.

 How to instruct a barrister directly